Elegantly Wasted (song): B-sides

 The B-sides on the first CD single included INXS's biggest hit "Need You Tonight", a 1995 mix of "Original Sin" by Chris & James and a remix of album track "I'm Only Looking" from Full Moon, Dirty Hearts by David Morales.
 The second CD single included three remixes of "Elegantly Wasted" by dance artists Shagsonic and G-Force.

 Music video

-Directed by English music director Walter Stern, the video was filmed in December 1996, and features the band wandering around an airport terminal as the awaiting passengers begin to watch and interact with the band.
+Directed by English music director Walter Stern, the video was shot over two days in January 1997, and features the band wandering around an airport terminal as the awaiting passengers begin to watch and interact with the band.
 A small set was built in Los Angeles to resemble the interiors of an airport with extras being brought in to play the passengers.
 The video also includes snippets and brief clips taken from the Elegantly Wasted video shoot which were photographed and used for the album's cinematic cover art.